Esoterical/voron_canbus/troubleshooting/no_uuid.md

 I'm going to assume you are using Katapult from this point on.
 If this had the correct settings (which you have double checked) and it flashed OK then we can assume it has booted into Katapult.
 I would recommend setting a status_led pin in the config (I have outlined the correct pins to use for this in the toolhead_flashing/common_hardware entries) as it will be flashing an LED if it is sitting in Katapult mode.

 If it's sitting in Katapult but you still can't see a UUID then your problem is likely down to wiring.
 Check that you have the 120ohm resistor/jumper in at both ends (some mainboards like the Octopus have the resistor prebuilt, no jumper needed).
-If you hook the CAN wires up, then use a multimeter in resistance mode and measure across the CanH and CanL wires at **one** end (eg. at the maibnoard/adapter end) you should see a resistance of around 60 ohms.
+If you hook the CAN wires up, then use a multimeter in resistance mode and measure across the CanH and CanL wires at **one** end (eg. at the mainboard/adapter end) you should see a resistance of around 60 ohms.
 This is because you will have two 120ohm resistors in parallel, and this ends up being 60 ohms of resistance (parallel resistor values are a bit weird like that, google it if you don't belive me).

 If you see the 60ohms then you know both resistors are in circuit and also your wires are connected (no breaks).
 If still no UUID then swap your CanH and CanL wires around as this is a _very_ common mistake to make.

+If you only see 120ohms and you are **sure** the jumpers are in both ends, then you have a break in your CAN wire(s).
+Broken wire, or bad crimp, or a pin not seated in a connector properly.
+Either way, you need to check your wires again.

 [Return to Troubleshooting](./)